Where to go in Ireland for a weekend break? Long weekend break ideas for families and our selection of the best places for a weekend away in Ireland.

 Ideas are flying around and a decision is becoming urgent so I tacked this weekend doing what I do best: making a list of options!

-These are idea on where to go for a long weekend in Ireland.
+These are ideas of where to go for a long weekend in Ireland.
 Which one would you pick?

 What should I do on a long weekend in Ireland?